amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .output}

-If we wanted to select a single choice from this list output, we could subscript in the following way (while keeping in mind that python is always zero-indexed):
+If we wanted to select a single choice from this list output, we could subscript in the following way (while keeping in mind that Python is always zero-indexed):

 ~~~
 for track in media_info.tracks: